-The compression test is a test to determine the mechanical properties of materials under the action of axial static pressure, and is one of the basic methods of material mechanical property test.
+The Compression Test is a method used to determine the mechanical properties of materials under static axial pressure.
+It is one of the fundamental techniques for evaluating the mechanical properties of materials.

-It is mainly used to measure the yield point of metal materials under uniaxial compression at room temperature and the compressive strength of brittle materials.
+The test is mainly used to measure the yield point of metals under uniaxial compression at room temperature and the compressive strength of brittle materials.

-Compressibility refers to the ability of materials to resist deformation and damage under compressive stress.
+Compressibility is defined as a material’s ability to resist deformation and damage under compressive stress.

-Tensile strength: for brittle materials, the maximum compressive stress of the sample during compression to failure.
+Tensile Strength: For brittle materials, this is the maximum compressive stress experienced by the sample during compression until failure.

-Compressive elastic modulus: the ratio of axial compressive stress to axial strain within the range of linear proportional relationship between axial compressive stress and axial strain during the test.
+Compressive Elastic Modulus: This is the ratio of axial compressive stress to axial strain within the range where there is a linear proportional relationship between axial compressive stress and axial strain during the test.

 1.3 Test equipment, instruments and samples